2022 European Amateur Team Championship: Venue

-Royal St George's Golf Club was founded in 1887 and has previously hosted the 1965 European Amateur Team Championship and The Open Championship 15 times, last time in 2021.
+Royal St George's Golf Club was founded in 1887 and had previously hosted the 1965 European Amateur Team Championship and The Open Championship 15 times, last time in 2021.

 Course layout

 Format

 Nations qualified were the teams placed 1st to 13th from the 2019 championship and the teams placed 1st, 2nd and 3rd from the 2019 and the 2021 European Amateur Team Championship Division 2.

-Each nation team consists of six players.
+Each nation team consisted of six players.
 On the first two days each player played 18 holes of stroke play each day.
 The lowest five scores from each team's six players counted to the team total each day.

 The eight best teams formed flight A, in knock-out match-play over the following three days.
 The teams were seeded based on their positions after the stroke play.
-The first placed team to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
+The first placed team to played the quarter-final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
 Teams were allowed to use six players during the team matches, selecting four of them in the two morning foursome games and five players in to the afternoon single games.
-Teams knocked out after the quarter finals played one foursome game and four single games in each of their remaining matches.
+Teams knocked out after the quarter-finals played one foursome game and four single games in each of their remaining matches.
 Extra holes were played in games that were all square after 18 holes.
 However, if the result of the team match was already decided, undecided games were declared halved.

 The teams placed 9–16 in the stroke-play stage formed flight B, to also play knock-out match-play, but with one foursome game and four single games in each match, to decide their final positions.
 The teams placed 17–19 formed flight C, to meet each other with one foursome game and four single games in each match, to decide their final positions.

 A second division, giving nation teams the opportunity to qualify for the 2023 championship, took place at Pravets Golf Club in Bulgaria 6–9 July 2022.